AlgoMaster Logo

 Intuition

 Sort both arrays, then use two pointers to walk through them in tandem.
-When both pointers point to the same value, that value is in the intersection.
-When they differ, advance the pointer at the smaller value, since the smaller value can't possibly match anything ahead in the other sorted array.
+When both pointers point to the same value, that value belongs to the intersection.
+When they differ, advance the pointer at the smaller value.
+The smaller value cannot match anything later in the other array, because every remaining element there is greater than or equal to the current one, so no future match is lost by skipping it.

 Algorithm